Cute and delicious, soft and chewy, these adorable baked butter cookies are shaped into pigs to celebrate the upcoming year of the pig!

 You can store your butter cookies in an airtight container or ziplock bag at room temperature for up to a week.
 If you want these cute cookies to last wayyy past the holiday season (for up to three months), you can stack your undecorated cookies and wrap them with plastic and then place them in airtight containers in the freezer.
 When you want to savor them again, let them thaw in the fridge before decorating them or eating them plain.

 If you have tried this Butter Cookies recipe and loved it, I have more recipes in my recipe section for you to master.
-For more cookie recipes, you can try my Ginger Snap Cookies (another Holiday favorite), Hello Kitty cookies, animal cookies, and sandwich cookies.
+For more cookie recipes, you can try my Ginger Snap Cookies (another Holiday favorite), Hello Kitty cookies, animal cookies, and Burger cookies.

 For more Piggy-themed crafts, you can always make: